Patient's Query

 Hello doctor,

 My wife is 6 months pregnant.
-She underwent TORCH test as there were two miscarriages in the past after one normal delivery.
+She underwent the TORCH test as there were two miscarriages in the past after one normal delivery.
 The result of the test is as follows:

-Is everything alright or is there any matter of concern?
+Is everything alright, or is there any matter of concern?

 Hello,